 While the real savings and efficiencies lie in their ability to offer a genuine aggregated automation experience across all your chosen data sources, there are other questions you might want to ask:

-Synalogik’s software platform, Scout®, is a one-of-a-kind automation solution for EDD checks and investigations.
-Scout is data agnostic, integrating internal, open source and out-of-the-box most 3rd party data providers, allowing you to seamlessly automate search and reporting across all the datasets you use, not just the ones included from your existing solution provider.
-Our 3rd party integrations include Equifax, W2 Global, LexisNexis, Creditsafe, TransUnion, GBG and many more.
+Synalogik’s software platform, Scout®, is a one-of-a-kind automation solution for EDD compliance checks and investigations.
+Scout® integrates Synalogik, internal, open source and out-of-the-box most 3rd party data providers, allowing you to seamlessly automate search and reporting across all the datasets you use, not just the ones included from your existing solution provider.
+Our 3rd party integrations include Equifax, W2 Global, LexisNexis, Creditsafe, TransUnion, and many more.